moritz-konarski/AUCA/lang_hum_ss/Manas - Texts, Contexts, Traditions HUM-ART-273/duel_fight/analysis_edit.md

 set him a soft couch!
 Cover him warm with the coverlet!
 Lull him quietly to sleep!
 When dawn darts its rays and the star has set in the sky, just as the sun is peeping, after waking him I want to question the hero.
-Bidding him mount his horse, | wish to ascend the Mound of Heroes!
+Bidding him mount his horse, I wish to ascend the Mound of Heroes!
 If he speaks friendly, affable words, I shall give him a friendly answer.
 If he speaks unfriendly, hard words, I shall give an unfriendly answer.’
 They did as he had said.
 Jakip rose at dawn.
 They set a metal basin for him,